 Whistleblowers are heroes but not everyone likes a hero.
 Because they take a risk, Congress authorized the IRS to pay awards.
 The awards can be as high as 30% of what the government collects from wrongdoers.

-The clock is ticking.
-We don’t know how much information the ICIJ will release or what it will contain.
 Generally, the IRS only pays an award to the person who steps forward first with inside information.
-If you have been sitting on the fence, now is the time to come forward.
+If you have been sitting on the fence, the earlier you come forward the better the chance of a reward.

 About MahanyLaw.
 Attorney Brian Mahany is a former Assistant Attorney General – Tax and a former state revenue commissioner.
 His whistleblower clients have been awarded over $100 million USD.
 We welcome new whistleblowers and will do everything to maximize any award and protect you from retaliation.